trustgraph/trustgraph-holochain/README.next.md

 1. Holochain Link `target` == TrustAtom `target` - entity being rated/reviewed/etc - one of:
     - `EntryHashB64`
     - `AgentPubKeyB64` (?)
-1. Holochain Link `tag` - one or more of:
+1. Holochain Link `tag` - formatted as UTF-8 string: one or more of:
   - TrustAtom `content` - semantic info (eg sushi) - max 100 chars
   - TrustAtom `value` - rating ( `"-0.999999999"` to `"0.999999999"`) - max 12 chars
   - additional attributes - `EntryHashB64`, where the entry contains attributes formatted in: `BTreeMap<String, String>`